 The iPhone may have become the phone that’s synonymous with the public’s image of a smart phone, but Google actually has a larger slice of the phone market than Apple does.
 Much, much larger.

-Now that they’re dominating the world smartphone market, Google is turning its sights to the automotive market.
+Now that they’re dominating the world smartphone market, Google is turning its sights on the automotive market.
 Enter Google in your car...

 Consumers expect bigger and better things from cars with each passing year.
-So it seems natural that the next frontier to conquer for smart phone makers is the market for keeping consumers connected while they’re on the go.
-Which means a fantastic opportunity, for whoever cracks this market, to bring smart phone technology into the cars and trucks we drive, and make it a standard and expected feature for drivers in the future.
+So it seems natural that the next frontier to conquer for smartphone makers is the market for keeping consumers connected while they’re on the go.
+This means a fantastic opportunity, for whoever cracks this market, to bring smartphone technology into the cars and trucks we drive, and make it a standard and expected feature for drivers in the future.